Battle of Istabulat: Ottomans

+British

 The main British force advanced along both sides of the Tigris river.
 On 17 April, the British pushed the Ottomans out of their trenches on the Adhaim river.
 This was a successful operation for the British as they suffered few casualties while capturing 1,200 Ottoman soldiers.
 On 18 April, the Black Watch pushed forward a patrol along the east bank of the Dujail scouting the Ottoman position at Istabulat.
 The 28th Punjabis did the same on the west bank.
 On 19 April, the Black Watch Battalion drove the enemy advance troops back with little loss.
 During the night the British built three strong posts a mile in advance, two on the east and one on the west bank of the Dujail.
 The Ottomans felt it was needed to contest this advance as if the rail yard at Samarrah was lost the Ottomans would lose to ability to bring in reinforcements effectively to the region.